rackerlabs/pachyderm/README.md

 ### output

-Where the resulting javascript file should go.
+The name of the resulting javascript file.
+It *will always be the direct child of the `directory` that was traversed*.

 ### shouldBeIndexed